What is asbestos?

 If you have been exposed to asbestos, it is important to assess the amount of your exposure.
 If you were exposed only very briefly, or only at very low levels, your risk of a resulting disease is probably low.
 However, it you were exposed at high levels or for long periods of time, you may be at increased risk of certain cancers or the other diseases discussed above.
 You can protect your health in several ways:

 - If you are a smoker, it is very important that you try to stop smoking.
 Evidence suggests that asbestos-exposed workers who quit smoking can significantly reduce their risk of developing lung cancer.
+People who are heavy smokers may want to consider screening for lung cancer.

 - Talk to your doctor about whether you should get regular health checkups to look for signs of asbestos-related diseases.
 You may want to ask about seeing a doctor experienced with asbestos-related diseases.
 Some doctors recommend that people with heavy asbestos exposure get regular chest x-rays or CT scans and lung function tests.
 These tests can't detect asbestos fibers themselves, but they may be able to detect problems that could be caused by the fibers.